dkgulati2611/E-Commerce-App/README.md

 # E-commerce-app

 A shopping app for clocks and watches developed using mern stack.
-This is a complete MERN (MongoDB, Express.js, React.js, Node.js) stack blog application.
+This is a complete MERN (MongoDB, Express.js, React.js, Node.js) stack Ecommerce web application.

 ## Features